JoaoZanelato/Finance-APP/README.md

-# Finance-APP
+# UFinance

 ## Overview

-**Finance-APP** is a simple yet efficient finance management application designed to help users track their income and expenses.
+**UFinance** is a simple yet efficient finance management application designed to help users track their income and expenses.
 This application uses **CRUD** (Create, Read, Update, Delete) as its core architecture, providing an intuitive and easy-to-use interface for managing personal finances.
 The app also supports **user authentication**, including secure login and registration with cryptography, ensuring that each user's data is protected and unique.

 ## Features